Divi Tips 71

 It is also necessary to clarify two important things:

-2 - Why customise Bloom?
+2 - Why customize Bloom?

 Bloom's settings already offer many design options.